kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

   * Elastic Beanstalk - you pay for created resources
   * Cloud Formation - you pay for created resources
   * Auto Scaling Groups - you pay for created resources

+## Three fundamental drivers of cost with AWS

+* Compute
+* Storage
+* Outbound data transfer (inbound data transfer into all AWS regions from the internet is free)

 ## Compute Pricing - EC2